 Mr. Chantarangsu earned a Bachelor of Science degree from California State Polytechnic University Pomona, CA. Prior to coming to Laguna Hills in December 2011, he served for 21 years in the City of Glendora in various planning and redevelopment capacities, ultimately being appointed Assistant Director of Planning.

 The Chief of Police Services, Lt.
 Roland Chacon, is selected by the City Manager.
 He is an employee of the Orange County Sheriff’s Department.
-In addition to the traditional duties of a Police Chief, he also oversees Animal Care Services and Emergency Management.
+In addition to the traditional duties of a Police Chief, he also oversees Emergency Management.
 As an employee of the Sheriff’s Department, Lt.
 Chacon does not receive any compensation directly from the City.
 The cost of his position is paid for under the City’s contract with the Sheriff.
-For the current fiscal year, that annual cost to the City is $347,623.
-In 2015, it was $319,245.
+For the current fiscal year, that annual cost to the City is $370,100.
+In 2016, it was $347,623.

 The Deputy City Manager, David Reynolds, is appointed by the City Manager and serves at his pleasure.
 He is an “At-Will” employee under State law.
 The Deputy City Manager is the department head of the Community Services Department and is responsible for the management of the 18-acre Laguna Hills Community Center and Sports Complex.
 In addition, the Deputy City Manager is responsible for the administration of the City’s waste and recycling franchise agreement with CR&R, and also oversees the City’s Information Technology Department.
 Mr. Reynolds is also the principal staff support assigned to the City’s Parks and Recreation Commission.

-The Deputy City Manager’s annual base salary was $170,340 in 2016.
-Pursuant to City Council Resolution, he received an 2% salary benchmark and cost-of-living adjustment on July 1, 2016.
-Mr. Reynolds also receives additional benefits (retirement, health, disability and life insurances) that had a total annual value in calendar year 2016 of $46,478.
-The combined total of all of the above-listed annual compensation items for 2016 was $216,818.
-You can find an at-a-glance table that details all compensation received by the Deputy City Manager for calendar year 2016 here.
+The Deputy City Manager’s annual base salary was $183,010 in 2017.
+Pursuant to City Council Resolution, he received a 2.7% salary benchmark and cost-of-living adjustment on July 1, 2017.
+Mr. Reynolds also receives additional benefits (retirement, health, disability and life insurances) that had a total annual value in calendar year 2017 of $47,801.
+The combined total of all of the above-listed annual compensation items for 2017 was $230,811.
+You can find an at-a-glance table that details all compensation received by the Deputy City Manager for calendar year 2017 here.